Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 ![](Images/Path-traced-DOF-Feature.png)

 HDRP includes a depth of field mode for producing path-traced images with high-quality defocus blur.
-Compared to post-processed depth of field, this mode works with multiple layers of transparency and does not produce any artifacts, apart from noise typical in path traced images.
-You can fix this by increasing the sample count and/or using an external denoising tool.
+Compared to post-processed depth of field, this mode works with multiple layers of transparency and doesn't produce any artifacts, apart from noise typical in path traced images.
+You can fix this by increasing the sample count or using an external denoising tool.

 For more information about this feature, see [Depth-of-field](Post-Processing-Depth-of-Field.md).